fox493/price_listener/README.md

 # price_listener
- script listening to price of bitcon and ethereum
+ script listening to price of bitcon and ether